govuk-one-login/mobile-ios-logging/Sources/Analytics/README.md

 # Analytics

-Implementation of Analytics.
+An Analytics module containing protocols usable for conforming Types to pass analytics data to a third-party SDK.

 ## Installation

-To use Analytics in a SwiftPM project:
+To use Analytics in a project using Swift Package Manager:

 1. Add the following line to the dependencies in your `Package.swift` file: